 - A session on flexible formwork at the 2018 symposium in Boston.

 - Exhibition/competition of innovative pavilions at the 2019 symposium in Barcelona.

-- 2019 Ice pavilion competition in cooperation with HIT in Harbin China
+- 2019 Ice Pavilion Competition in cooperation with HIT, Harbin, China

 Anticipated Future Activities

-- Organize an exhibition/competition of innovative pavilions at the 2022 symposium in Beijing, China.
+- Organize an exhibition/competition of innovative pavilions at the 2023 symposium in Melbourne.

 The Working Group welcomes additional members who have an interest in Advanced Manufacturing and Materials; those interested should please contact the Chair or Co-Chair of the Working Group.